 - Dew – Refractors have objective lenses that can dew up – though not as easy as the corrector lens on a catadioptric, thanks to their built-in dew shields.

 This being said, a refractor – particularly a small one on an alt-azimuth mount – is unmatched in convenience.
 Finding objects is no problem thanks to the wide field, and even on a chilly night you can be out and observing in minutes or mere seconds.
 I myself always keep a small refractor by the back door of my house for spur-of-the-moment observing.

 Ranking Best Refractor Telescopes According to Price & Features

 1. Meade Infinity 80 – Lowest Price, Choice Under $150

-The Meade Infinity 80 is an alt-azimuth mounted 80mm f/5 achromat, basically a clone of the Orion ShortTube 80 and is one of the cheapest good refractor telescope.
+The Meade Infinity 80 is an alt-azimuth mounted 80mm f/5 achromat, basically a clone of the Orion ShortTube 80.

 Being an 80mm f/5 achromat, the scope excels at low-power, wide-field views, even with relatively inexpensive eyepieces like the ones supplied.
 The simple pan-tilt alt-azimuth mount supplied with the Infinity scopes lends itself great to the Infinity 80, for wide-field views and Milky Way sweeping.
 The whole scope is also extremely lightweight at a mere 11 pounds (which I suspect is actually an overestimation) meaning you can easily pick it up with one hand.
 It’s also small enough that you can bring it as a carry-on on a plane.